Borewit/music-metadata/README.md

 })();
 ```

-For CommonJS TypeScript projects, using a Node.js version < 22, you can use [load-esm](https://github.com/Borewit/load-esm):
+For CommonJS TypeScript projects, I recommend to avoid using `commonjs` for the TypeScript compiler `module` option,

-This method shall has replaced the embedded CJS loader function: `loadMusicMetadata()`.
+and either use `node16` or `nodenext`, which enable utilizing [dynamic import](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/import).

+If you do want to use the classic `commonjs` option, this is how you can get the _dynamic import_ to work.

 ```js
 import {loadEsm} from 'load-esm';